 In the early startup phase, businesses often face budget constraints and unproven business model risks.
 Hiring part-time hourly staff helps reduce fixed financial pressure while increasing flexibility in adjusting resources according to each development stage.
 According to research from Harvard Business Review (2022), startups with flexible staffing strategies from the start pivot 1.5 times faster than those with traditional full-time recruitment models.

-DPS.MEDIA recommends: "Instead of trying to build a full-time team early, focus on efficiency from the start – hire individuals who bring the highest value within the necessary hours."
+DPS.MEDIA recommends: “Instead of trying to build a full-time team early, focus on efficiency per capita - hire individuals who bring the highest value during the most necessary hours.”

 Carefully select core skills to hire according to tasks